Proxmox-Cloud/pve_cloud/samples/README.md

 # Pve Cloud Repository example

-You can simply copy the files if you want to get started, but you have to go over them one by one replaceing the config with your individual values.
+You can simply copy the files if you want to get started, but you have to go over them one by one replacing the config with your individual values.

 ## cloud-instance